Marxist–Leninist Party of Germany: Political profile

-Real Socialism
+Genuine Socialism

-The MLPD calls its political orientation "Echter Sozialismus" ("Real Socialism").
-The party says that the augmentation "Echt" ("Real") has the tactical purpose "to distinguish itself from the various distortions of modern revisionism and reformism", like Trotskyism, which the MLPD calls a "petty-bourgeouis divergence from Marxism".
+The MLPD calls its political orientation "Echter Sozialismus" ("Genuine Socialism”).
+The party says that the augmentation "Echt" ("Real") has the tactical purpose "to distinguish itself from the various distortions of modern revisionism and reformism", like Trotskyism, which the MLPD calls a "petty-bourgeois divergence from Marxism".
 In this way the party distinguishes itself from other left parties, like the German Communist Party, The Left or the Socialist Equality Party.

+Additionally, MLPD describes the current governments People's Republic of China and North Korea as "bureaucratic-capitalist" countries.

 Environmental policy and the vision of the future of real socialism

 On the day of the party's meeting in 2012, the decision was taken to make environmental work the second most important line of action.
 The MLPD believes that the earth is in a 'rapid and extended transition from the environmental crisis to a global environmental disaster', which threatens the very foundations of human life.
 Therefore, the 'threatening destruction of the unity of man and nature' has become a 'central issue of class struggle'.
 In order to continue to make maximum profits, systematic environmental destruction through capitalist production has become a general necessity.
 The party sees a way out of socialism and communism to be built through an international revolution, without which humanity is doomed to collapse.
 The party calls for a change in the basic guidelines of production, thinking, working and living, as well as scientific activity.
 The constant growth of production and profit, the orientation of the media, education, public opinion towards the profit economy and the systematic rejection of the "unity of nature and man" and mass consumption and consumption of resources "without regard to losses" must be overcome.
 This "total social paradigm shift" is immediately necessary to "save the unity of man and nature," but a radical change in the way production and consumption, thinking and the work process first demand a change in power relations.
 By abolishing the relationship between goods, the future dictatorship of the proletariat could focus on satisfying human needs in harmony with nature.
 A constant "class struggle for change in the way of thinking in socialist society" is a basic prerequisite.